learning-layers/CaptusBackend/Source/Plugins/wp-favorite-posts/README.md

  - **Extract** it on your webserver to the folder **`/wp-content/plugins/`**
  - Go on the admin side of the Wordpress, you should see the plugin in the plugin list. **Activate** it.

+## License ##
+According to the original project, the modified version of the WP favorite posts plugin is also under GNU GPL v3 license.
+Further information can be read in the [license file](./license.txt).

   [1]: http://nxsn.com/
   [2]: https://wordpress.org/plugins/wp-favorite-posts/